casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    parameters *fitmethod* and *fitorder*.
 The line-free channels are given in the *fitspw* parameter.
 In it simplest form, it is a line-free channel specification string that applies to all fields.
-It can also take a list of line-free channel specifications, with an item per field or group or fields.
+It can also be a list of line-free channel specifications, with an item per field or group or fields.
 This is to be able to produce an output MeasurementSet with multiple sources and/or fields in one single call.
-The per-SPW line-free channels are specified using the spw:channel notation, see the `MS selection syntax
+The per-SPW line-free channels are specified using the spw:channel notation, see the `MS selection syntax <../../notebooks/visibility_data_selection.ipynb>`__.
-   <../../notebooks/visibility_data_selection.ipynb>`__.

    In addition to the *fitspw* parameter, the channelized data flags and data weights also influence how the channels will be used for